-&lt;sup>7The Gini concentration ratio is derived using the Lorenz curve, which plots the proportion of the total population (on the vertical axis) that is cumulatively held in the total inhabitable area of regions (horizontal axis).
+6The Gini concentration ratio is derived using the Lorenz curve, which plots the proportion of the total population (on the vertical axis) that is cumulatively held in the total inhabitable area of regions (horizontal axis).
 Note that the area share is measured by ordering regions according to population density.
 Here, we use Japan's 47 prefectures as regions, but Okinawa is excluded before 1972.
 Before 1975, inhabitable area data are not available, so we use 1975 data for inhabitable area before 1975.

-Figure 2: Gini Concentration Ratio and Total Fertility Rate in Japan from 1947 to 2010 rate in this period.
-In particular, we should note that this decline in the total fertility rate seems to be associated with population concentration.
-In fact, Galor (2011) points out that economic development increases the level of urbanization and Schultz (1985) shows that progress of urbanization reduces the fertility rate.
+Figure 2: Gini Concentration Ratio and Total Fertility Rate in Japan from 1947 to 2010 tendency at the country level: it has been declining over time.
+The solid line of Figure 2 shows the total fertility rate of Japan in 1947-2010.
+It clearly indicates a negative trend of the total fertility rate in this period.7 In particular, we should note that this decline in the total fertility rate seems to be associated with population concentration.
+Schultz (1985) shows that progress of urbanization reduces the fertility rate.
+Kondo (2015) examines how agglomeration affects fertility and finds that higher population density discourages child birth.